run-ai/runai/runai/hpo/README.md

     strategy=strategy)
 ```

-Then, use the returned configuration in your code.
+* Use the returned configuration in your code.
 For example:

 ```
 optimizer = keras.optimizers.SGD(lr=config['lr'])